 While your child is at camp they will be introduced to new routines and experiences.
 We will work with your child to make them feel comfortable with the new routine.
 We believe that change in routine is a great skill for campers with diabetes to learn as they go from school, to summer, back to school and in all of life’s adventures.
 You may find that your child’s blood sugars may run lower or higher at camp than they do at home due to many variables including change in altitude, exercise, wake-up and bed-times, and generally being in a new environment with new people.
 We will be closely monitoring your child throughout the week.
 Your child is free to check their blood sugar at additional times whenever they feel the need or would like to.

-We are excited to welcome the new changes in diabetes technology!
-Please read our “Medical Technology Guidelines” document so that you and your child know what to expect at camp.
+We are excited to welcome the new changes and advancements in diabetes tech!
+Please read our Diabetes Technology Guidelines from 2021 so that you and your child know what to expect at camp.
 This document will be updated for the 2022 season to reflect the most current technologies.